 The LOSSAN Agency is participating in planning and design meetings related to the Link Union Station (Link US) project.
-The project, being managed by Metro, will transform Los Angeles Union Station (LAUS) from a "stub-end" station, to a "run-through" station by extending tracks south over the US 101 freeway, resulting in reduced travel times, particularly for Pacific Surfliner passengers traveling through Los Angeles.
+The project, being managed by Metro, will transform LAUS from a "stub-end" station, to a "run-through" station by extending tracks south over the US 101 freeway, resulting in reduced travel times, particularly for Pacific Surfliner passengers traveling through Los Angeles.
 Link US will also reconfigure station entry tracks and station boarding platforms to improve efficiency, and create a new passenger concourse with improved retail, food and passenger waiting areas.
-The Link US team is also working with CHSRA to explore options to incorporate future High-Speed Rail (HSR) service at LAUS.
-An updated Environmental Impact Statement/Environmental Impact Report for the Link US Project is expected to be released in the first half of 2019.
+Metro is also working with CHSRA to explore options to incorporate future HSR service at LAUS.
+An updated Environmental Impact Report for the Link US Project was released on January 17, 2019 for public comment.